mido/mido/README.rst

      you can do 'for msg in port:', but it is not clear whether it should block or not.

    - some method names will be changed in the parser class.
+This will now affect mido.parse() / mido.parseall().

    - base classes for input and output ports to make it easier to implement new backends